the-kenny/WiserClock/README.md

 # WiserClock
 This is an alternative firmware for the awesome [WiseClock3][] by Florin C.

-I'm developing this firmware to provide a cleaner, easier-extendable codebase which enables people to write awesome stuff for it without much fuss.
+I'm developing this firmware to provide a cleaner, easier-extendable codebase which enables people to write awesome stuff for the WiseClock3 without much fuss.
 I started this because I found the codebase of the original firmware way too messy and confusing (no offense!).

 ## License
 Mostly BSD and public domain.
 Authors: